Fact checkedFact Checked

 • May not contain enough protein for muscle gain

-If you don’t need a high protein bar, Orgain bars might be the perfect pick.
+If you don’t need a high-protein bar, Orgain bars might be the perfect pick.
 With 10 grams of protein per serving, they’re great as snack bars while also contributing to your daily protein intake.

 Orgain bars are gluten-free and vegan.
-They’re made with organic brown rice protein, organ pea protein, and organic ground chia seeds.
+They’re made with organic brown rice protein, organic pea protein, and organic ground chia seeds.
 These bars come in half a dozen flavors that taste just like a candy bar without so much sugar.
 Try the classic Chocolate Brownie or indulge in Chocolate Chip Cookie Dough.

 While Orgain bars are vegan and gluten-free, they do contain tree nuts (almonds).
 They’re also fairly low in calories and protein, so they may not be the best choice if you’re trying to gain weight or build muscle.